rffffy/python-blogs-api/readme.md

    - **Posts**:
      - Create Posts
+     - Get all Posts of the logged in User
-     - Get a Post filtered by id
+     - Get a Post, of the logged in User, filtered by id
      - Delete a Post filtered by id
      - Update a Post filtered by id